raffaelespazzoli/openshift-enablement-exam/misc/cephfs/README.md

 # hyperconverged storage with ceph installed in openshift
 this tutorial will explore the various aspects of ceph installed in openshift.

-*credits*:  this is a porting to openshift of the excellent work done here: https://github.com/ceph/ceph-docker
+*credits*:  this is a porting to openshift of the excellent work done [here](https://github.com/ceph/ceph-docker)

 # Create a ceph cluster